tlakomy/appsync-cdk-course-beta/lessonPlan.md

 **Generate TypeScript types from a GraphQL schema**

 Description: _Creating TypeScript types from a GraphQL schema by hand is prone to errors - what if we forgot to update the types after changing the schema?
-In this lesson we're going to learn how to autogenerate TypeScript types from a schema and use them in a Lambda function._
+In this lesson, we're going to learn how to autogenerate TypeScript types from a schema and use them in a Lambda function._

 Note: let's make sure to include the link to this excellent blogpost: https://benoitboure.com/how-to-use-typescript-with-appsync-lambda-resolvers